 The northern part of the district is dominated by the chalk series of the Cretaceous period and forms part of the Hampshire Downlands.
 Upper Chalk is the youngest of the series and is the most common outcrop.
-Middle and Lower Chalk emerge to the south east of Winchester,

-1 https://www.southdowns.gov.uk/planning-policy/south-downs-localplan/policies-map/landscape-character-map through St Catherine's Hill, Magdalen Hill and towards Farley Down.
+Middle and Lower Chalk emerge to the south east of Winchester, through St Catherine's Hill, Magdalen Hill and towards Farley Down.
 The other main area of Middle and Lower Chalk occurs to the east of the district around Meonstoke, Warnford and Old Winchester Hill.
 Many areas of the chalk are thinly covered by clay.

 Some significant areas of superficial deposits mask the solid geology.
-In particular, clay-withflints can be found overlying the chalk in some areas.
+In particular, clay-with-flints can be found overlying the chalk in some areas.
 This is a product of the decomposition of the chalk and the disintegration of overlying Eocene deposits.
 These can be found in a belt from West Stratton in the north, south through the Upper Itchen Valley, Tichbourne, Cheriton, Hinton Ampner and West Meon.